SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 #### <a name="bulk-operations"></a>To cancel bulk operations

-You may only cancel bulk operations with status = SCHEDULED.
+You may only cancel bulk operations with state = SCHEDULED.

 Click the menu icon to the right of the bulk operation that you want to cancel, then click **Cancel bulk operation**.